 Om bidragsyterne

 Stephen Andrew has, in the last few years, established himself as one of the best illustrators of military subjects working today.
-The detailed, gritty artwork he has produced for Osprey has made him one of our most popular artists.
 Born in 1961 in Glasgow (where he still lives and works), Stephen is entirely self-taught, and worked as a junior in advertising and design agencies before becoming a freelance illustrator in 1993.
-Military history is his passion, and since 1997 he has illustrated Osprey titles including MAA 306: Chinese Civil War Armies 1911-49, and the first three parts of a five-part sequence on the World War II German Army.
+Military history is his passion, and since 1997 he has illustrated Osprey titles including MAA 306: Chinese Civil War Armies 1911-49, and this five-part sequence on the World War II German Army.